wzheng2310/gcr-auth-plugin/README.md

 Google Container Registry Auth Plugin
 ====================

-This plugin provides the credential provider to use Google Cloud Platform Oauth Credentials (provided by the Google Oauth Plugin) to access Google Container Registry.
+This plugin provides the credential provider to use Google Cloud Platform Oauth Credentials (provided by the Google Oauth Plugin) to access Google Container Registry (GCR).
 It supports both kinds of credentials provided by Google Oauth Plugin: Google Service Account from metadata as well as Google Service Account from private key.

 Your service account will need to have the scope of https://www.googleapis.com/auth/devstorage.read_write or https://www.googleapis.com/auth/devstorage.full_control, and need to have access to your image bucket in Google Container Registry.